 Some judges will require a brief final hearing before granting a divorce, especially if minor children are involved.
 If there is a final hearing, only you will need to attend (not your spouse) and we usually will appear with you at the hearing at no additional cost to you.
 There are exceptions to this though.
 If your divorce case is in Bartow County, Fulton County, Cherokee County, DeKalb County, Hall County or Dawson County, plus a few others, we reserve the right to charge you an additional small “appearance fee” that is typically $200.
 We typically do not charge an appearance fee for Cobb County.
 The uncontested divorce final hearings in Cobb County are especially well-organized and very brief.
 When you have a final hearing to complete your divorce, you usually will have the final divorce documents available to you immediately and your divorce is actually final that day.

 The majority of judges will grant your uncontested divorce “by motion.”
 That simply means that, as your attorney, we submit a written request to the Court asking that your uncontested divorce be granted without any court hearing.
 This is a huge advantage to you over the people who do not hire an attorney to represent them in an uncontested divorce.
 You simply sign an affidavit about your divorce (that we prepare for you) in front of a notary public at the end of the 30-day waiting period and send the signed original/physical affidavit to our office.
 Your spouse does not sign this affidavit.
 We submit your affidavit to the court along with your proposed final decree.
 Then we just wait on the judge to review your case file, grant the divorce and send out the final divorce documents.
-The judges in most counties (but not all) will finalize your divorce this way without your ever setting foot in the courthouse.
+For the most part, the judges will finalize your divorce this way without your ever setting foot in the courthouse.